T-JN/Research-of-the-Data-Preparation-Algorithm-for-Training-Generative-Adversarial-Network/README.md

-                                     RESEARCH OF THE DATA PREPARATION ALGORITHM FOR TRAINING GENERATIVE-ADVERSARIAL NETWORK Presents the results calculations and tests of the data preparation algorithm for training a generative-adversarial network.
+Presents the results calculations and tests of the data preparation algorithm for training a generative-adversarial network.
 Data preparation for training the generative-adversarial network was carried out on the basis of rank criteria.
 Hashing has been proposed as a method for marking ranked data.
 Simulation of the algorithm operation at different iterations and visualization of the results have been carried out.